lcmpbll/Animal-Shelter.Solution/README.md

-#### _A website where a user can add ne animmals to a animal shelter along with information about them _
+#### _A website where a user can add animmals to a animal shelter along with information about them_